alcy/perf-cal-2020/pcal20.md

 So, what is it all about?
 It's about cost or, more formally, capacity planning.
 It's about serious ROI.
 Applying standard performance tuning exploits generally only achieves minimal ROI.
 On another level, this is nothing new.
 Decades ago, expensive monolithic mainframe computers literally charged your department budget when you ran an application.
-Mainframe CPU cycles cost big bucks!
+Back then, mainframe CPU cycles cost big bucks!
-The cloud is the new monolithic mainframe (see Ref.
+The cloud is the new mainframe (see Ref.
 3).

 ![](fig4.png)